upsidedownlabs/upsidedownlabs.github.io/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

     - **Adjust Threshold** → If your muscle is very strong, raise **THRESHOLD** (e.g., from 0.020 to 0.030).
 If weak, lower it (e.g., to 0.015).

     .. note::

-        To learn about this project, visit our Instructables page for detailed guide: https://www.instructables.com/Making-a-Muscle-Strength-Game-Using-Muscle-BioAmp-/
+        For a detailed guide, visit our Instructables page:: https://www.instructables.com/Making-a-Muscle-Strength-Game-Using-Muscle-BioAmp-/

 .. dropdown:: 8.
 EMG Scrolling